netpositive-money/netpositive-money.github.io/elm-pages/content/sources/index.md

 ## Offsetbitcoin.org

 What we do.
 Done.
 2 years earlier.
+We only found this pretty late, and it appears the initative has stalled a bit.
+We also couldn't reach them for collaboration so far.
+A great example to live up to anyway:
 <https://offsetbitcoin.org>